deigiudi/kayrv32/README.md

 - ./script - scripts for building and testing in vivado
 - ./syn    - files related to the synthesis flow
 - ./tb     - basic HDL test benches
-- ./tb/compliance     - files related to the official compatibility framework for RISC-V, RISCOF
+- ./tb/compliance     - files for the official compatibility framework for RISC-V, RISCOF
 - ./tb/risc-arch-test - tests from the official riscv-arch-test repository
 - ./tb/risc-arch-test - tests from the official riscv-test repository
 </pre>